bendspoons/cordova-plugin-image-edit/README.md

     });

-Returns fully qualified image path like file:///filename.jpg
+Returns fully qualified image path like file:///saved/to/path/filename.jpg

-base64 mode is not recommended, its likely the app will crash unless you hand over a really small image
+base64 mode is not recommended, its likely the app will crash unless you hand over a really small image on Adnroid (prbably remove this whole base64 chunk because i do not need it anymore, and you can always save the base64 data to file and use this plugin with that saved file... amiright?!)

 ## Edit options ##

 ### Filter ###

-Black / White
+Black / White (on iOS with a little analysing of the given image brightness and according actions)

 Greyscale

 Sharpness

-(Sepia)
+(Brightness iOS only)

 ### Cropping ###